GoodNetworkES/gd_afkcamera/README.md

-Hello, this is a simple fivem script that disables the afk camera that activates after being 30 seconds afk, it also disables the R kinematic camera in a vehicle this can be easily disabled in the config.lua file.
-Enjoy!
+EN: gd_afkcamera It is a simple script that helps you deactivate that annoying camera that is activated when you are AFK, in addition to this it also deactivates the cinematic mode camera that is activated with the R in a vehicle.

-@GoodNetworkES
+ES: gd_afkcamera Es un script sencillo que te ayuda a desactivar esa molesta camara que se activa cuando estas AFK, ademas de esto tambien desactiva la camara modo cinematica que se activa con la R en un vehiculo.